-Did you know that Scarlet Macaws are technicolor neotropical parrots are better known as Macaws?
-They are famous worldwide for their brilliant red, blue and yellow colors which make the most shot subjects in the Amazonian forest.
+Did you know that Scarlet Macaws are technicolor neotropical parrots that are better known as Macaws?
+They are famous worldwide for their brilliant red, blue, and yellow colors which make the most shot subjects in the Amazonian forest.
 You can see them in plenty flocking at the mineral clay licks.

 After visiting the second clay licks, we sampled some delicious local cuisine for lunch that the lodge staff provided and went back to our lodge premises.
 Other photographing the birds visiting the feeders our evenings were well spent discussing post-processing of images and learning advanced techniques of bird photography.

 After a scrumptious breakfast at the lodge, we set out for the Canopy Observation Tower built next to ancient and sky-kissing Kapok trees from where you can get a panoramic view of the Amazon jungle.
 Well a bit of hard work and sweating is required to reach those high towers, but it is worth all the effort, the view from the tower is simply beyond words.
 Some rare birds like vibrant Toucans, Blue and Yellow Macaws, and Tanagers that can’t be seen clearly from the forest floor can be viewed from a greater height.
 You can freeze these gorgeous birds with bright plumes in flight with your lenses.
 A memory that will live on forever!
 Here, you will not only get a bird’s eye view of the forests but some brilliant photo opportunities to create larger than life images.
 The entire morning right up to the lunch break was well spent creating an amazing portfolio of the endemic birds of this region.
 We paddled back to our lodge to refuel and refresh for the next part of the adventure.